hmm34/fraud/README.md

 #### `variance(I first, I last, T id)`

+Calculates the <a href="http://en.wikipedia.org/wiki/Variance">variance</a>
-Calculates the variance of a list of numbers, ranging from [first, last).
+of a list of numbers, ranging from [first, last).
 User must provide the additive identity.
 The returning variance is the same value type as the elements to which the iterators point.